 Depending on the phone you have and the placement of it within the car, the call quality might be poor.

-In many jurisdictions it is not legal to talk on “speakerphone” in the car – you have to have a specific handsfree kit that allows for making and taking calls without touching the phone itself.
+In many jurisdictions it is not legal to talk on “speakerphone” in the car – you have to have a specific handsfree kit that allows for making and taking calls without touching the phone itself, IF your car does not have its own built in hands-free connectivity like you’d find on most modern cars.
 Please check for your local rules and regulations first.

 Where relevant we will make specific mention of navigation and call capabilities.